kalavai-net/kalavai-docs/docs/index.md

 # Welcome to Kalavai

-[Work in progress]

-##### `Kalavai` is a marketplace for computation that solves the problem of inaccessible AI using consumer device hardware from our users. _Think Airbnb, but for computation_.
+`Kalavai` is a marketplace for computation that solves the problem of inaccessible AI using consumer device hardware from our users. _Think Airbnb, but for computation_.

 ---